|

 (a) that in ordinary course of business he is employed, on

-behalf of other persons, to apply trademarks, to make dies,
+behalf of other persons, to apply trademarks, to make

-dependent on the sale thereof, and
+or commission dependent on the sale thereof, and

 (b) that he took reasonable precautions against committing